MuhammadHamza43/Evaluation-App/README.md

 ## 🐛 Known Issues & Limitations

-- Network error handling could be enhanced with retry strategies
+- Network error handling could be enhanced with advanced retry strategies
 - Image caching could be improved with more sophisticated cache management
-- Search could benefit from server-side filtering for large datasets
+- Search functionality could benefit from server-side filtering for large datasets

 ## 🤝 Contributing